u-Kuro/Kanshi.Anime-Recommendation/README.md

   1. Getting Variable Importance Schema from User - User's scores for each Anime in ones' list is added to each of its own categoric variable all and of it are averaged, while Numeric Variables are built with Linear Regression Model to predict each scores later.
   2. Analyzing Anime for Initial Recommendation Score - Each available variable in the Variable Importance Schema that is in an Anime from Anilist are then averaged by the scores from variables' scores or Predicted by the created Models given in the analyzed Schema.
+  3. The Initial Score Calculation is then calculated by dividing it into three group e.g., Anime Contents (Genres and Tags), Anime Production (Staff by Roles and Studio), and Other Minimal Influences (Anilist Average Score/Anime Popularity, Format [TV, Movie, etc.], Length/Duration, and Year), then getting the average of the three.
-  3. Adding Weight (Wscore) for Accuracy - In order to avoid bias to every anime with very Few variables, a weight is added for each shows calculated by [(SumOfAnalyzedVariableFromSpecificAnime/SumOfAllAnalyzedVariableFromAllAnime)].
+  4. Lastly weight is added for Accuracy (Wscore) - In order to avoid bias to every anime with very Few variables, a weight is added for each shows calculated by [(SumOfAnalyzedVariableFromSpecificAnime/SumOfAllAnalyzedVariableFromAllAnime)].

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Final Score for recommendation is WScore, calculated by multiplying the Weight and the Initial Score [InitialScore * Weight].
 Unweighted Score is still included in the app to see if there were any Highly recommended  Anime that was put within the margin of error.